 The linkage between food, agriculture and migration is just starting to accelerate and to become a very major issue for us to focus on in this century

-The New Protein Mix: Facts About Tomorrow's Animal-Free Diet
+The New Protein Mix: Pathways to an Animal-Free Diet

-How big is the gap we will have to cover with alternative proteins?
+How big is the gap we will need to cover with alternative proteins?